 Try to automate as much as you can.

-Use Social Pilot to automate your social media, Use Tailwind for Pinterest (read here how I use Tailwind to boost my traffic) and Tailwind for Instagram (read here the results of Tailwind for Instagram members).
+Use CoSchedule to automate your social media, Use Tailwind for Pinterest (read here how I use Tailwind to boost my traffic) and Tailwind for Instagram (read here the results of Tailwind for Instagram members).

 Automate your newsletter and your sales funnel.
 We use Mailerlite as our email provider and the “Automation” feature is a lifesaver!